 What if I forget to give it?

 If you remember up to 4 hours after you should have given a dose, give your child the missed dose.
-For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 11 am.
+For example, if you usually give a dose at about 7am, you can give the missed dose at any time up to 11am.
 If you remember after that time, give the dose as soon as you remember.
 Then give a dose every 12 hours from this new time, until all four doses have been given (this may mean continuing for more than 2 days).

 Never give a double dose of rifampicin.